 Generating a global toolkit is a great idea, but these are often delivered too late in a schedule.
 If your global toolkit isn’t ready on time, local markets won’t be able to fully utilise your global assets.
 With deadlines looming, they may be forced to develop their own marketing materials in conjunction with the global toolkit, duplicating efforts and wasting your budget.

 Creating your global toolkit in collaboration with local markets and distributing it ahead of schedule will ensure your time and budget can be utilised effectively.

 Where does the budget sit?
 The answer to this simple question holds the key to understanding where many global projects run into difficulty.

 If the budget is wholly owned by the global team, there’s a danger that local markets get side-lined in the creative process because the global team doesn’t consult on local needs or creative input.

 If the budget is split between global (for strategy and creative) and local teams for adaptation and media, the onus is on the global team to provide materials that will work and meet the needs of local markets.
 However, this split frequently backfires, and local markets often discard global tools to recreate their own, driving up project costs.

 If the budget is all held locally, the global role becomes very tricky.
 You’ll need to secure buy-in and budget from local markets to develop global assets; this can be a major uphill task without strong management direction.

 To avoid these pitfalls, be clear about where the budget sits from the start, and make sure all stakeholders understand and adhere to the plan.

-Global marketing campaign disasters usually arise when companies treat implementation as an afterthought, when in fact, implementation should be the key driver.
+Global marketing campaign disasters usually arise when companies treat their localisation strategy as an afterthought, when in fact, the localisation strategy should be a key driver.

 To recap, communicating regularly with your local teams will help to ensure your creative idea translates, all stakeholders are clear on their responsibilities, and budgets are adhered to.